AudranTourneur/junia-isen-examples-api/README.md

 Both the database and the blob storage should *not* be accessible from the public Internet.
 Only the application itself is effectively able to access these resources.
+The Postgres database is within a virtual network with the application and the blob storage has been configured to be private, a system-assigned identity is use to access this resource.

 # Application demo